The Itch of Writing Tool-Kit

 PSYCHIC DISTANCE: what it is and how to use it : also called narrative distance; an extraordinarily useful way of thinking, which is responsible for more lightbulb moments in my students than everything else put together.

-SHOWING AND TELLING: the basics : how to use both to make your story do everything you want it to do.
+SHOWING AND TELLING: the basics : a newly revised and updated post about how to use both showing and telling to make your story do everything you want it to do.

 PAST AND PRESENT TENSE : the pros and cons of both : the different issues that arise with first and third person for each tense, and why the new creative writing orthodoxy is wrong